Special Needs Programme

 Harold’s Safety Guidelines

-In addition, LEAP also offers briefing sessions for parents and teachers to introduce LEAP's methodology, encouraging parents to uphold health messages at home and helping teachers with their follow-up work in the classroom.
+In addition to the Special Needs Programme for students, LEAP also offers briefing sessions for parents and teachers to introduce LEAP's methodology, encouraging parents to uphold health messages at home and helping teachers in their follow-up work in the classroom.

 Download